-Dmitrious Bistrevsky & Dorian Gregory: Portraying Darth Vader in Obi-Wan Kenobi
+Dmitrious Bistrevsky and Dorian Gregory: Portraying Darth Vader in Obi-Wan Kenobi

 Dmitrious Bistrevsky and Dorian Gregory revealed their incredible experience working together to bring Darth Vader back in Obi-Wan Kenobi, delving into the synchronization of physicality and voice performances.